AlfrescoLabs/dataprep/README.md

     mvn clean install

-        This builds the artifact to use in testing alfresco.
+        This builds the artifact that enables data loading via Alfresco API.